aws/aws-cdk/packages/aws-cdk-lib/aws-ecs/README.md

 taskDef.grantRun(role);
 ```

-To deploy containerized applications that require the allocation of standard input (stdin) or a terminal (tty), you can set the `interactive` propertiy to `true` in `ContainerDefinitionOptions`.
+To deploy containerized applications that require the allocation of standard input (stdin) or a terminal (tty), use the `interactive` property.

 This parameter corresponds to OpenStdin in the [Create a container](https://docs.docker.com/engine/api/v1.35/#tag/Container/operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.35/) and the `--interactive` option to `docker run`.